LondheShubham153/dev-gemini-clone/ENV_SETUP.md

 - **Set Up Your Atlas Cluster:**
   - Sign in to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create a cluster.
-  - Whitelist the production server’s IP addresses (or use VPC peering) so that only approved connections are allowed.

 - **Create a Database User:**
   - Create a user with a secure password and assign the necessary roles for read/write operations on your database.